alexemanuelol/rustplusplus/docs/discord_bot_setup.md

 ![Setup Discord Bot bot in server Image](images/bot_in_server_bot_setup.png)

 <br>
 You have now successfully added a Discord Bot with the desired permissions to your Discord Server.
-You have also added the Application/Client ID and Bot Token to the configuration file of the rustPlusPlus bot repository.
+You have also added the Application/Client ID and Bot Token to the configuration file of the rustplusplus bot repository.